Train for a career in healthcare reimbursement in as little as two years.

 A healthcare reimbursement professional plays an important role in a medical office.
 They are administrative support workers who ensure that insurance requests are properly coded and billed in order to avoid costly delays in reimbursements.
 Also called medical billing and coding, this is an important function in the healthcare team and a growing profession.*

 Our healthcare reimbursement program is career-focused.
-We offer interactive online instruction and hands-on training in classrooms that simulate real-world work settings.
-From start to finish, you will have the opportunity to develop technical skills and knowledge that could help you prepare for reimbursement specialist jobs.
+We offer interactive online instruction and career-focused training to help prepare you with real-world job skills.
+From start to finish, you will have the opportunity to develop the relevant technical skills and knowledge to pursue reimbursement specialist jobs.

 The associate’s degree in Healthcare Reimbursement at Virginia College is designed to provide the practical training needed for a rewarding career in medical billing and coding.
 These professionals are in demand in healthcare settings such as: